-NEP focuses on ‘how to think’ than ‘what to think’, based on holistic approach, says Narendra Modi
+NEP focuses on ‘how to think’ rather than ‘what to think’, based on holistic approach: Narendra Modi

 The New Education Policy

 On July 29, the Centre announced sweeping reforms in the country’s education system under the NEP.
-This included a plan to allow foreign universities to open campuses in India and a single regulator for higher education institutions except for law and medical colleges.
+This included a plan to allow foreign universities to open campuses in India and a single regulator for higher education institutions, except for law and medical colleges.

-The reforms also included directives such encouraging the study of Sanskrit and teaching in one’s mother tongue or regional languages up to Class 5 as well as the use of technology.
-The policy also said that the various educational boards will continue to conduct 10th and 12th board exams but the stakes of these exams will be minimised.
+The reforms also included directives such encouraging the use of technology, the study of Sanskrit, and teaching in one’s mother tongue or regional languages up to Class 5.
+The policy also said that the various educational boards will continue to conduct 10th and 12th Board exams but the stakes of these exams will be minimised.